Rotate your phone to navigate through the site properly

 About

 Digital Visual Studies is a cooperative project funded by the Max Planck Society and hosted by the University of Zurich, starting January 2020.
 The project’s aim is to establish Digital Visual Studies as to expand Art History towards the Digital Humanities, to modernize its methodologies, and to contribute in forming a first generation of Digital Visual Humanists.
 The project, headed by an Executive Committee, includes Predoctoral Fellows, Postdoctoral Fellows and Visiting Fellows, who work in the areas of visual, textual, spatiotemporal and multimodal research.
-Digital Visual Studies is connected with a national and international network of partner institutions and digital initiatives, such as the Digital Society Initiative at UZH; Villa I Tatti, The Harvard University Center for Italian Renaissance Studies, Florence; Swiss Art Research Infrastructure SARI, University of Zurich / ETH Zurich / SIK-ISEA, the Max Planck Institute for the History of Science MPIWG, Berlin, the EPFL, The University of Cambridge and TU Delft.This cooperative project seeks to generate avant-garde research and methodological, technical, and intellectual innovation.
+Digital Visual Studies is connected with a national and international network of partner institutions and digital initiatives, such as the Digital Society Initiative at UZH; Villa I Tatti, The Harvard University Center for Italian Renaissance Studies, Florence; Swiss Art Research Infrastructure SARI, University of Zurich / ETH Zurich / SIK-ISEA, the EPFL, The University of Cambridge.This cooperative project seeks to generate avant-garde research and methodological, technical, and intellectual innovation.

 Team